kshannon/cogs9/content/_index.md

 ### Course Logistics

 #### Section Times
-There will be no _section times_.
-Section hours have been turned into extra office hours.
+There will be **no sections**.
+Sections have been turned into extra office hours.

 {{< bootstrap-table "table table-sm table-striped table-bordered" >}}
 |     | Day | Time (PST) | Location | Staff |